A House for Essex

 Living Architecture is delighted that the planners at Tendring District Council approved the planning application, following strong local support for the project.
 We are looking forward to making the project a reality.
 Construction is underway - the external structure of the house is now completed, and the next phase is the meticulous application of the interior and exterior decorative elements.

-It is expected that the house will open for Autumn/ Winter 2014.
+It is expected that the house will open for bookings from Spring 2015.
 We will keep you updated in our newsletter.